WZAM: History

 Taconite Broadcasting acquired the station and changed the call letters to WUPY in 1971.
 A new talk format was instituted, copying what Taconite's owners—Robert Olson and William Blake—had successfully done at WMPL in Hancock; annual billings soared from $30,000 to $180,000.

 By 1994, when Olson sold his stake in Taconite Broadcasting to Blake, WMVN was airing a religious format.
 This had changed to a simulcast of sister WMQT before WMVN became WZAM with an all-news format from the Associated Press in 1996.
 Taconite Broadcasting itself would be sold in 2005 to a company of the same name controlled by Thomas Mogush, who already owned 30 percent of the firm but became sole owner after Blake's death.
 Mogush flipped the station from news to sports using programming from ESPN Radio.

 A translator was added in 2013 to give WZAM FM coverage for the first time.

+Effective May 31, 2022, Taconite Broadcasting sold WZAM, sister station WMQT, and translators W227CJ and W295CX to the Keweenaw Bay Indian Community Native American Tribe for $400,000.

 In late 2022, the station flipped to a rock format, and became known as "The Rockin' Eagle", simulcasting sister station WGLI.